-Members of the Faculty of Architecture and Design have a wide variety of research interests in conjunction with whom students may choose a topic for PhD study.
+Members of the Faculty of Architecture and Design have a wide variety of research interests that may align with your area of interest for PhD study.

-Staff research areas and publications are listed at the bottom of each staff member’s web page.
+Staff research areas and publications are listed at the bottom of each staff member’s website profile.

 The Faculty of Architecture and Design Student Administration is located at:

 Phone: 0-4-463 6200